calaldees/teachingWorkshops/teacherTraining/_mentors.md

 Agenda
 ------

-* 45min - with Mentor and Subject Tutor
+* 45min - Mentor and Subject Tutor
    * Clarify mentoring documents/process
    * Discussion of approaches taken to mentoring thus far
-* 45 Hour - with Mentor, Subject Tutor and Student
+* 45 Hour - Mentor, Student and Subject Tutor
-   * A joint mentoring activity - Student leads - this could be
+   * Mentor and Student engage in a mentoring activity - Student leads - this could be
       * part of a weekly meeting;
       * a collaborative planning activity;
       * a focussed coaching conversation around any development theme;
       * or any other activity taken from the document I sent you in my initial email
-   * (Let me know in advance what your focus of this mentoring activity could be)
+   * (It would be good to know in advance what the focus of this mentoring activity might be)
-* 30min - with Subject Tutor and Student
+* 30min - Student and Subject Tutor
    * Further conversation about the year ahead